pennello/go_rebnf/readme.md

 Tools
 -----
-The `tools` directory contains a Python tool for fetching Unicode character ranges from `fileformat.info` and consolidating them into EBNF alternative range expressions, suitable for consumption by `rebnf`.
+The `tools` directory contains a Python tool for fetching Unicode character ranges from [fileformat.info][1] and consolidating them into EBNF alternative range expressions, suitable for consumption by `rebnf`.

 Test Languages